Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 - **Output**

-  Through the variable selection process, 8 representative explanatory variables were obtained from a pool of 63 variables.
-Taking Douliu as an example, Sea salt spray and Industrial processes were identified as important explanatory variables for interpretating P1 among the eight major pollution sources in that area.
+  Through the variable selection process, eight explanatory variables were selected from a pool of 63 variables.
+Taking Douliu as an example, Sea salt spray and Industrial processes were identified as important explanatory variables for interpretating P1 value among the eight major pollution sources in that area.

 - **Performance**

-  By fitting a generalized additive model to selecting important variables, the R-square of the test dataset was obtained as **0.84**.
+  By fitting a generalized additive model to selecting important variables, the R-squared of the test dataset reach **0.84**.
 Moreover, it also exhibited considerable performance in prediction, as detailed in Figure 3.

    ![](/images/AS_output.png "Figure 3")

 ## Analysis Step

-1. Variables discussion
+1. Variable discussion

    1.1.
-P1 - Why using the proportion value, instead of observational value?
+P1 - The potential problem

-   1.2. eight major pollution sources - How to Remove Background Noise from Images
+   1.2.
+Eight Major Pollution Sources -

-   1.3. time variable - Time really matters
+   1.3.
+Time Variable - Time really matters

-   1.4. chemical element variable - preliminary dependence analysis
+   1.4.
+Chemical Element Variable - preliminary dependence analysis

-   1.5. air condition variable -
+   1.5.
+Air Condition Variable -

 2. Model Exploration